KidPudel/android-starter-kit/database/room.md

 - The `Database` class that holds databases and serves as the main access point for underling connection to persisted data
 - Data `Entities` that represents tables in DB
 - `Data access objects (DAO)` that provides methods that app can use to _query_, _update_, _insert_ and _delete_ in DB

+The database class _**provides your app with instances of the DAOs associated with that database**_.
+In turn, the _**app can use the DAOs to retrieve data from the database as instances of the associated data entity objects**_.
+The app can also _use the defined data entities **to update rows from the corresponding tables**, or to **create new rows for insertion**_.